 We don’t have the money to have both a good facets search and a good full-text search.
 Especially with millions of words to index.

 So if you want to do complex full-text searches, you only have the basic — and terrible — WordPress engine.
 It doesn’t do relevancy, and will grep within words.
 For instance, “permafrost” will show up when searching for “afro”, which isn’t super-useful.

 Therefore, if someone somewhere needs to do more sophisticated full-text searches, please use this custom Google search instance .
 It’s a normal Google search, but limited to writeups.org.
 So yes, you can do sorting, Booleans, etc..

 The old version of this help page had definitions for the rough Power Levels we use.
 I’m not sure whether it’s useful, but let’s keep it around just in case.

 - Street-level is action heroes and super-heroes with no or few powers.
 Their opponents tend to be mobsters, the police, gangs, enemy soldiers, minor monsters such as zombies, etc..
 Daredevil, Sergeant Rock, action movie characters, heroic fantasy fighters, etc. usually belong to this tier.

 - Mid-level is “full” super-heroes (or their foes), with potent superhuman powers and/or superhuman skill levels.
 Spider-Man, Aquaman, most X-Men belong to this tier.

 - Heavy hitter means exceptionally powerful super-heroes – or their foes.
 Superman, Wonder Woman, Thor, Green Lantern, the Silver Surfer, etc. belong to this tier.

 - Cosmic level characters are off the scale.
-Think Galactus, the Celestials or DC Comics’ Spectre during eras where he’s omnipotent and hitting people on the head with planets.
+Think Galactus, the Celestials or DC Comics’ Spectre during eras where he’s hitting people on the head with planets.